NetsBlox/cloud/architecture.md

 This crate contains the data types used by the public API (communication btwn netsblox-api and the netsblox-cloud crate).

 ### `crates/cloud-common`
 This crate contains the data types used by the cloud (and stored in the database).
-Often contains structs with the same name as some defined in netsblox-api-types to add additional private information.
+Often contains structs with the same name as some defined in netsblox-api-common to add additional private information.
 For example, `User` contains additional fields for the salt and password hash.

 ### `crates/api`
 This crate contains netsblox-api, a client library for using the netsblox-cloud API.
-It depends on netsblox-api-types for the data type definitions and re-exports them.
+It depends on netsblox-api-common for the data type definitions and re-exports them.

 ### `crates/cli`
 This crate contains netsblox-cli, a command line interface to netsblox-api.